weiliansong/FARSA/README.md

 }
 ```
 ## Getting Started
-Download the trained weights required for the inference [here](), and put it inside a
-folder named `checkpoint/` at the root of the repo.
+Download the trained weights required for the inference [here](), and extract them at the root of the repo.

-Run the inference script by typing `python infer.py`, or pass in your own panorama image this way:
+Run the inference script by running `python infer.py`, or pass in your own panoramic image this way:

 ```python infer.py --img_path path_to_image```